 With all that in mind, we hit the road and headed for LA anyways.
-Since this was rather last minute, we were still able to get some nights at Thousand Trails Palm Spring, but we needed to find a place for our first two nights near there.
-Luckily, Jen's friend Anh, and her family were able to get a permit for us to park our trailer in front of their house while we slept in their cozy spare bedroom.
-Bonus, we also got to take back-to-back showers that didn't run out of hot water like our 6 gallon hot water tank would in the trailer.
+We were able to book a few nights at Thousand Trails Palm Springs, but we needed to find a place for our first two nights near there.
+Luckily, Jen's friend Anh, and her family were able to get a permit for us to park our trailer in front of their house, while we slept in their cozy spare bedroom.
+Bonus, we also got to take back-to-back showers that didn't run out of hot water like our 6-gallon hot water tank would in the trailer.
 We also took advantage of their washer and dryer and got caught up on laundry.
-In RV speak, this is called "moochdocking".
+In RV speak, this is called moochdocking.
 We tried our best not to truly mooch by buying dinner, dessert, and lunch the next day.
-We were able to get another great dinner in at my sisters house just down the road.
+We were also able to get another great dinner in at my sister's house just down the road.

 After our great moochdocking experience, we headed to Thousand Trails Palm Springs.
 Once we got to the campground, we had to drive around and find a spot because they don't assign them.
-It was during the drive around that we realized they really pack them in here.
-The park is set up in what seems like an old palm tree farm and you have to squeeze your rig in between all these trees and narrow roads.
-I felt like it was tight for me, but then I watch these other people come in with long 40'+ rigs and I just cringe watching them try to snake their way in.
+It was during the drive around that we realized how packed in you are.
+The park is set up in what seems like an old palm tree farm, and you have to squeeze your rig in between all these trees and narrow roads.
+I felt like it was tight for me, but then I watched these other people come in with long 40'+ rigs, and I just cringed watching them try to snake their way in.

-They had a large backyard full of fruit trees and various other plants.
+They have a large backyard full of fruit trees and various other plants.
 They enjoyed taking us (but mostly Lila) back there to show her the pomegranate and guava fruits.
-They even picked some of them and showed Lila how to properly peel a pomegranate.
-We enjoyed freshly squeezed pomegranate juice too.
+They even picked some pomegranates and showed Lila how to properly peel it.
+We enjoyed fresh-squeezed pomegranate juice too.
 Yum!
-He also showed us his motorcycles and Lila took one out for a spin (just kidding).
-They were so kind and welcoming to us and they spoiled Lila with gifts, some from India and some from here.
-We really enjoyed everything and hope that we meet again.
+He also showed us his motorcycles, and Lila took one out for a spin (just kidding).
+They were so kind and welcoming to us, and they spoiled Lila with gifts, some from India and some from here.
+We really enjoyed our evening with them and hope we meet again.

-Mother Nature brought us some colder weather and rain on Tuesday and Wednesday, but just like in the PNW, you need to just get out there anyways.
+Mother Nature brought us some colder weather and rain on Tuesday and Wednesday, but just like in the PNW, you just need to get out there anyways.
 On Wednesday, we met up with some other friends that we met in NM as well and headed up to Joshua Tree NP.
 Brandon and Sydney have three kids, Emily (9), Wyatt (7) and Zoe (3).
 At one stop, I took Lila and their 2 oldest out on the rocks exploring while the rest of the parents hung out with their youngest and some warm blankets.
-It was pretty cold but the kids weren't even phased for quite awhile.
-Those rocks looks smooth and round from far away but once you get up and touch them they are pretty hard on the body.
+It was pretty cold, but the kids weren't even phased by it for quite a while.
+The rocks look smooth and round from far away, but once you get up and touch them, they are pretty hard on the body.
 As their oldest told me, "It is like broken glass glued together".
 By the time we got done playing, I had cuts on both knees and one hand.

 The day has finally come, my parents came down to see us. 😉 My parents thought for sure we would be home by now and done with this horrible idea of ours.
 In fact, my dad bet me that we wouldn't last 6 months.
 I don't think he is going to win this one (and he should know better than tell me I can't do something).

-The following day we planned to all go to the golf course where my dad and I would play and they would ride/walk along.
-It was all good until the golf marshal said they weren't allowed to walk on the course. 😞 So my dad and I played while they went shopping again.
+The following day we all planned to go to the golf course where my dad and I would play, and Jen, Lila, and my mom would ride/walk along.
+It was all good until the golf marshal said the ladies weren't allowed to walk on the course. 😞 So my dad and I played while they went shopping again.
 We met them later for lunch, then it was time for them to take off back to LA so they could beat some of the traffic.

 After we got done, we drove over to the Barker Dam trail to meet Brandon, Sydney, and the kids again for a shorter hike where the kids could run around and play on the rocks.

-Tomorrow, Lila is going to go over and play while we get the trailer ready to leave.
+Tomorrow, Lila is going to go over and play with the kids while we get the trailer ready to leave.
 Hopefully, we will see them again soon, but it probably won't be until next spring as we are coming back across from the East.

 Arizona, cheaper diesel (Average $3.09/gal in AZ, Cheapest so far - NM), and less traffic here we come!